Chang-Yu-Chang/ecoprospector/docs/source/index.rst

 Key contributors
 ================

-Jean Vila and Chang-Yu Chang (both at Yale working with `Alvaro Sanchez <http://www.sanchezlaboratory.com/>`_) started to build ecoprospector in collaboration with students from Physical Biology of Cells Course at Marine Biology Laboratoy in Woods Hole (Molly Bassette, Julia Borden, Stefan Golfier, Paul G. Sanchez, Rachel Waymack, Xinwen Zhu), who provided feedback on the modular design of ecoprospector.
+Jean Vila and Chang-Yu Chang (both at Yale working with `Alvaro Sanchez <http://www.sanchezlaboratory.com/>`_) started to build ecoprospector in collaboration with students from Physical Biology of Cells Course at Marine Biology Laboratoy in Woods Hole (Molly Bassette, Julia Borden, Stefan Golfier, Paul G. Sanchez, Rachel Waymack, Xinwen Zhu), who provided assistance in the early part of this project.